 How about altered video?
 That is also becoming (more) common.

 And what about fake "news outlets" posing as some kind of real news source?
 The Lansing State Journal (which is legitimate) has a story about news outlets appearing to be local but are not.
 They are full of political propoganda.

 Media and Fact Checking Resources

 AllSides.
 Since 2012.
 Focusing only on American news sources.
 Rates news sources as Left, Center, and Right.
 It is amusing to read the different headlines of a story under these different news outlets.

 Media Bias/Fact Check.
 Since 2015.
 Dedicated to educating the public on media bias and deceptive news practices.
 Rates sources as Left Bias, Left-Center Bias, Least Biased, Right-Center Bias, Right Bias, Pro-Science, Conspiracy-Pseudoscience, Questionable Sources, Satire, and re-evaluates sources.
 They have a list of fact-checking websites that is being reproduced below verbatim (because it's a good list):

-- Open Secrets– Open Secrets is a nonpartisan, independent and nonprofit, run by the Center for Responsive Politics, which is the nation’s premier research group tracking money in U.S. politics and its effect on elections and public policy.
-Open Secrets are by far the best source for discovering how much and where candidates get their money.
+- Open Secrets– Open Secrets is nonpartisan, independent and nonprofit, run by the Center for Responsive Politics, which is the nation’s premier research group tracking money in U.S. politics and its effect on elections and public policy.
+Open Secrets are by far the best source for discovering where candidates get their money, and how much.
 They also track lobbying groups and whom they are funding.

 - Snopes– Snopes has been the definitive Internet reference source for urban legends, folklore, myths, rumors, and misinformation for a long time.
 Snopes is also usually the first to report the facts.